dkosmari/System-Font-Replacer/README.md

 ## Helper App

-If you get a custom font in the form of a `.bps` patch, to be applied to one of the system fonts, you can use the [System Font Replacer Helper](helper-app) to convert it to a `.ttf` font.
+If you get a custom font in the form of a `.bps` patch, to be applied to one of the system fonts, you can use the [System Font Replacer Helper](helper-app) to easily convert them.

-Simply put your `.bps` patches in the same place where you would copy your custom fonts, `SD:/wiiu/fonts/`, and run the Helper app.
-It will then automatically convert all `.bps` patches into `.ttf` fonts.
+Simply put your `.bps` patches in `SD:/wiiu/fonts/`, and run the Helper app.
+It will then automatically convert all `.bps` patches in that folder into `.ttf` fonts.